 — AAP Gujarat (@AAPGujarat) February 19, 2021

-In 2016, The Hindu reported, CM Kejriwal announced that AAP was set to contest in Assembly polls in 2017 in a 30-minute speech in Surat.
+In 2016, The Hindu reported that CM Kejriwal announced in a speech that the AAP was set to contest assembly polls in 2017.
 As per the Election Commission data, AAP contested for 29 seats and won none. (view pdf)

 Thus, a clipped video of Delhi CM Kejriwal’s speech in Surat in 2016 was shared on social media.
-The video suggests that Kejriwal said that he would continue to call the shots in Gujarat.
-He was referring to home minister Amit Shah.
+The video suggests that Kejriwal was threatening the people of Gujarat but he was making a reference to home minister Amit Shah.